Maheshivara/simple-user-api/README.md

         "phoneNumber": "082000000000", // DDD+ Number
     }
     ```
+    - The email, password, birthday and phoneNumber fields are validated by express-validator as email, strongPassword, ISO8601 and phoneNumber respectively
   - Response Body:
     A JSON with the data of the user (if successfully created), Ex:
     ```javascript